 This glossary provides definitions for terms that are used in the Visual Studio SDK documentation.

-Association of a GUID with the visibility of a UI command or element such as a toolbar.
-Command UI context is unlike selection context in that it is not attached to a window.
+command UI context Association of a GUID with the visibility of a UI command or element such as a toolbar.
+Command UI context is unlike selection context in that it isn't attached to a window.

 Command UI context can be used to: